bamos/docker-llvm-polly-pocl/README.md

 $ docker build -t llvm-polly-pocl .
 ```

-### 2. Or, use docker to automatically clone this repository:
+### 2. Or, use docker to automatically pull the Dockerfile from here:

 ```
 $ docker build -t llvm-polly-pocl github.com/bamos/docker-llvm-polly-pocl